 Our Professional Indemnity Insurance requires us to process and retain your data as part of our project files.

 In order to facilitate collaborative working, all permanent members of our team have access to live contract and project data.
 Special arrangements with more limited access are provided for new recruits and people exiting the business.

-Some third party contracted service providers require some personal information to provide certain services, a list of which is found in our Third Party Data Dependency Documents.
+Some third party contracted service providers require some personal information to provide certain services, a list of which is found in our Third Party Data Dependancy Documents.
 We use The Post office and other national courier companies to send physical documents as needed.

-Employee records are access controlled, with some access granted to Directors, the finance team, and first aiders.
+Employee records are access controlled, with some access granted to Directors, the finance team and first aiders.

 You have the right to request copies of personal data held by the company at any time.
 Requests to access, amend or delete data will be considered and responded to without undue delay.

-In order to help facilitate compliance with the GDPR, we politely request that all contact with us be limited to email, telephone, and face-to-face meetings.
+In order to help facilitate compliance with the GDPR, we politely request that all contact with us be limited to email, telephone and face-to-face meetings.
 The use of alternative text-based messaging platforms or social media cannot be accepted.

-In line with the requirements of Professional Indemnity Insurance, we typically retain all documentation related to contracts and projects electronically for no fewer than six years and no loger than seven years after the contract or project is complete.
+In line with the requirements of Professional Indemnity Insurance, we typically retain all documentation related to contracts and projects electronically for no fewer than six years and no longer than seven years after the contract or project is complete.
 This information includes contractual correspondence, emails and other non-structured information.
 After this period, our records will be destroyed.